MicrosoftDocs/windows-dev-docs/hub/nodejs/beginners.md

 Let's use the built-in OS module to get some information about your computer's operating system:

-1) In your WSL (Ubuntu 18.04) terminal, open the Node.js CLI.
+1) In your terminal, open the Node.js CLI.
 You'll see the `>` prompt letting you know you're using Node.js after entering: `node`

 2) To identify the operating system you are currently using (which should return a response letting you know that you're on Windows), enter: `os.platform()`